IDAES/idaes-pse/docs/transformations/variable_replace.rst

   1. Import anything from the ``idaes`` package; this will cause the IDAES plugins to be loaded.
-  2. Use Pyomo's transformation factory with to create a variable replacement transformation object (e.g.
+  2. Use Pyomo's transformation factory to create a variable replacement transformation object (e.g.
      ``rp = TransformationFactory("replace_variables")``.
   3. Call the transformation object's ``apply_to()`` method to apply the